August 1st - Sonoma Valley, California

 Harli?
 Who knows!
 We drove our little Kawasaki 250 Ninja into Harley Country today and had quite an adventure.
 We drove into town with two other couples

 that work for the Drag Races in the Oakley trailer.
-One of them rides a Harley and the others ride a Suzuki, so we weren't the other non-conformists at
+One of them rides a Harley and the others also ride a Suzuki, so we weren't the other non-conformists at

 Sturgis.
 We went to lunch at a crazy Biker Bar called One-Eyed Jack's which was really just a Jack Daniels bar with a little flair.
-There were scantily-clad
+There were scantily-clad ladies

-selling the shirts.
+shirts.
 That was a first for us.
 We are usually the ones that are selling instead of the ones buying.
-We are going to take another motorcycle ride
+We are going to take another motorcycle ride with all of them

-with all of them tomorrow and do a bit more exploring around the parks and roads.
+tomorrow and do a bit more exploring around the parks and scenic roads.

 August 8, 2006 - Brainerd, Minnesota - Pre race -